Headline Hunters (game show): Rules

 Host Perry would begin the game by giving the players a category in which the subject fell.
 Once he did so and gave the starting point value for the subject, Devall would begin reading the headlines one at a time.
 Four subjects were played in each round, with a total of five headlines for each.
 For each headline revealed, the point value would be reduced.
 As the round progressed, the points increased accordingly.

-Players could buzz in at any time, and if a player correctly identified the subject he/she earned the number of points in play.
+Players could buzz in at any time, and if a player correctly identified the subject they earned the number of points in play.
 A wrong answer deducted those points and the player was locked out for the remainder of the subject.
 No player, however, was allowed to go below zero.

 In the third round, a special guest subject was featured.
 The special guest was always the third subject of the round and gave their own headlines instead of the announcer.
-In order to receive credit for a correct answer the players could either identify the person in question or something associated with him/her.
-After the special guest or his/her claim to fame was identified, Perry would bring him/her out for a brief interview.
+In order to receive credit for a correct answer the players could either identify the person in question or something associated with them.
+After the special guest or their claim to fame was identified, Perry would bring them out for a brief interview.

 There was no limit on how many rounds could be played, as the game was played to time.